Pacheco's disease: Transmission

 Although there is no exact route of transmission, Pacheco's disease is not transmissible by humans.
 It is also not transmissible to other common laboratory animals, including guinea pigs, mice as well as other certain bird species, such as pigeons and canaries.
 Adult birds that are infected with the herpesvirus causing Pacheco's disease can transmit and infect their parent-fed offspring, who may not develop signs.

 Pacheco's disease is usually spread by aerolisation or contact.
 The main sources of contraction is through the faeces, oral and pharyngeal secretions of carrier birds where the virus has shed, or through contaminated food or water.
 Once a bird has been infected and recovers from Pacheco's disease, it is permanently immune and becomes a carrier of the disease, whether it displays symptoms or not.
-It is still able to release the virulent virus and so, bring risks into aviaries by infecting other healthy birds.
+Carrier birds are still able to transmit the virus to healthy birds.
 These latently infected birds then become a potential source for future outbreaks as well as a spread of mucosal papillomas.
 This makes it essential for all recently imported psittacine birds to be tested for the presence of the herpesvirus before entering a resident of aviaries.
 Droppings of resident birds are also screened periodically to determine the presence of the virus.
 Infected birds are quarantined and isolated from the rest of the birds to prevent any further transmissions or deaths.